What property buyers need to know about insurance

 Have you been contributing to KiwiSaver?
 After just three years of contributions, you may be entitled to a KiwiSaver HomeStart grant, administered by Housing New Zealand.
-Grant values vary according to whether you’re purchasing an existing home (maximum $10,000) or building or purchasing a new home (capped at $20,000).
+Grant values vary according to whether you’re purchasing an existing home (maximum $5,000 per eligible member, capped at max $10,000 per dwelling) or building or purchasing a new home (maximum $10,000 per eligible member, capped at $20,000 per dwelling).

 You may be able to apply for a KiwiSaver HomeStart grant if you, or anyone you may be buying a home with: